Most developers of iOS applications have a love-hate relationship with the main interface with Apple.

 No software is perfect.
 But at least now I can see problems almost as soon as they happen and provide direct and timely feedback.
 This is such a huge plus that it shouldn’t be underestimated.

-2 thoughts on “Why you need a crash reporter”
+2 responses to “Why you need a crash reporter”

 Personally I’m reluctant to add dependencies that I have no control over, but integrating feedback/bug reporting/crash reporting is a neat idea.